The Center

 Freedom of research and teaching

 In its partnerships, the University of St.Gallen relies on long-term agreements in groundbreaking and future-oriented research areas.
-The freedom of research and teaching must be preserved in all cases, as is of course also stipulated in the agreements with Credit Suisse.
+The freedom of research and teaching must be preserved in all cases, as is of course also stipulated in the agreements.
 In doing so, the University of St.Gallen adheres to the requirements set out in the University Act and Statute, as well as to the university's internal decrees "Basic Principles for Self-Financing" and "Information and Disclosure Guidelines".

 north